taj485/PageLoadRestApi/Readme.md

 ## Compare load scores between websites

- Returns json data about response score provided by lighthouse on load times for each website.
+ # Returns json data on performace score based on the load times of each website.
+The score is collected by Lighthouse.

 You can enter a maximum of 3 websites.